Exercise

 Map and Collect

-The main method by which you can manipulate data in PySpark is using map().
+The main method with which you can manipulate data in PySpark is using map().
 The map() transformation takes in a function and applies it to each element in the RDD.
 It can be used to do any number of things, from fetching the website associated with each URL in our collection to just squaring the numbers.
-In this simple exercise, you'll use map() transformation to cube each number of the numbRDD RDD that you created earlier.
-Next, you'll return all the elements to a variable and finally print the output.
+In this simple exercise, you'll use map() transformation to cube each number of the numbRDD RDD that you've created earlier.
+Next, you'll store all the elements in a variable and finally print the output.

 Remember, you already have a SparkContext sc, and numbRDD available in your workspace.